Diversity and Inclusion

 The complaint process is intended to provide an internal mechanism for considering employee grievances.
 All employees may file a complaint, regardless of their status with the university.
 Those covered by a collective bargaining agreement must follow the provisions outlined in the agreement.

 If staff members believe they have been treated unfairly in relation to performance, discipline, or any other terms and conditions of employment, they may follow the complaint process outlined on the Internal Complaint Processes page.
 The first step in this process is contacting their HR Business Partners.
-HR Business Partners and EEO/ER Office investigators work to ensure compliance with GW’s Equal Opportunity, Non-Discrimination, and Anti-Harassment Policy.
+HR Business Partners and EEOA Office investigators work to ensure compliance with GW’s Equal Opportunity, Non-Discrimination, and Anti-Harassment Policy.

 Employee Assistance Program